The Benefits Of Yoga

 The practice of yoga as a whole, provides many more benefits...

-8 Reasons Why Yoga Is So Good For You:
+8 Reasons Why Yoga and Pranayama is Good For You:

 Some yoga methods use specific meditation techniques to focus the mind on your breathing that quietens the constant 'mind chatter', relieves stress and allows you to feel relaxed.
 Practising yoga can also boost oxygen levels to the brain, leaving you feeling happier and more content with everyday life.

-Aside from the uplifting spiritual values, the act of meditation can actually boost your confidence.
+Aside from the uplifting spiritual values, the act of yoga, pranayama and meditation can actually boost your confidence.
+Practicing yoga can be an meditative experience in motion.
 The process works by releasing tension from your mind so you can feel confident about your physical body.
 Without any forms of anxiety, you are able to establish an internal connection with yourself.
 This is consequently reflected in your perception of others and will help to better your relationships by improving compassion and awareness.

 Being overweight is a sign that there are imbalances in your everyday life and one major contributor to weight gain is excess stress.
 Practising yoga enables you to bring a deep sense of relaxation to your body and your mind, helping you to de-stress and allowing you to lose weight naturally.

 People often say that they are not flexible enough to do yoga.
-The truth is it doesn't matter how tight your muscles are as yoga asanas works by safely stretching your muscles and help you to practise it further.
+The truth is it doesn't matter how tight your muscles are as yoga asanas works by safely stretching your muscles and help you to ease in the practise.
 Moreover yoga also stretches other soft tissue in the body such as ligaments and tendons, increasing the range of motion in the joints and allowing you to move around more freely.

 Many yoga asanas have a profound effect on your upper body strength, such as the downward and upward dog and the plank focuses on your core.
 Likewise standing poses strengthen your upper leg muscles and lower back.
 Essentially any pose will strengthen an area of the body if it is practised in the right way, without putting too much stress on specific muscle groups.